 4. Web Design

 Semi-related is web design.
 HTML & CSS have become languages I love.
-I love how coding is kind of like grammar and design all mashed up together to create marvelous user experiences today online.
-Things like building a website and taking into account content strategy, SEO, visuals, and mobile design fascinates me and I love how it reaches my creative side!
+I love how coding is kind of like grammar and design all mashed up together to create user experiences today online.
+Building a website and taking into account content strategy, SEO, visuals, and mobile design fascinates me and I love how it reaches my creative side!

 5. Painting & Watercolor